 This is another traditional dish and is available on most special occasions such as a wedding party.
 It is prepared from fresh green papaya fruit, small onion, chilli, vinegar, a bit of salt, and several other spices such as cumin seeds.
 It has a very distinct flavour, the papaya fruit adds a refreshing twang, and other ingredients add savour and spiciness. similar kind of dishes is available in many other countries such as Cambodia, Laos, Thailand, Vietnam and India.

 Sri Lankan sausages

-Known locally as “Lingus”, Sri Lanka sausages are usually made with seasoned beef, pork, chicken.
+Known locally as “Lingus”, Sri Lanka sausages are usually made with seasoned beef, pork, and chicken.
 It is available in many flavours such as lemongrass, Beef sausages are also available.
-Common flavourings include lemongrass, onion, chilli flavour.
+Common flavourings include lemongrass, onion, and chilli flavour.
 It is best suitable as a part of a meal or as a snack, don’t forget to try different sausages during your Sri Lanka tour.
-Usually, it is included in the breakfast.
+Usually, it is included in breakfast.

 Wade is made of dhal, spices and a bit of salt.
 Dhal is made into a thick paste and turned into small thick rounded biscuits or small balls (the size of a golf ball) and deep-fried.
 It has a rich crispy flavour.
 Usually, the small meal carts that sell deeply fried Wade show up in the late evening and sell the deep-fried many items till late at night.

 Wander through the streets of main cities and you will find many varieties of items such as wade being cooked in deep oil and marinated chicken being cooked in barbeque machines.
 The barbecue chicken is sold in most local restaurants and it is available late in the evening till late at night.
 So you have to come to the road in the late evening or at night.
 Several Supermarkets are also selling barbeque chicken.
 You definitely find deep-fried items such as wade and barbeque chicken very delicious.